Pornography is Harmful for Some People

 Many of my heterosexual clients began viewing pornography at a young age.
 Over time, they became desensitized to mainstream heterosexual content and gravitated toward increasingly diverse or extreme material, including gay, BDSM, kink, or transgender pornography.

 This often led to confusion and distress about their sexual identity.
 Some feared they might be gay or transgender simply because they were aroused by these images.
+I even had young clients develop erectile dysfunction because they began to question themselves when they were with heterosexual partners.

-Through therapeutic exploration, they came to understand that escalating novelty is a common response to frequent pornography use—and that arousal to diverse content does not necessarily indicate a change in sexual orientation or identity.
+Therapy helped them to understand that escalating novelty is a common response to frequent pornography use—and that arousal to diverse content does not necessarily indicate a change in sexual orientation or identity.
 This realization often brought profound relief.

 How Pornography Can Rewire the Arousal System